 What I love most is (a) it’s an authentic reflection of my ideas and interests so it never feels like work; and (b) it’s contextual as well as inspirational so there’s a wealth of practical information a reader can takeaway and apply to their own life or work.

 WHAT DOES A TYPICAL WORK DAY INVOLVE FOR YOU?

 There is no typical day but there is a structure I use each day when planning out how I want it to flow.
 I created a modular routine that allows me to be more efficient by grouping like activities together.

 I break the day into four chunks and then specify what I will focus on during those blocks of time.
-For example morning (personal development), afternoon (client and blog work), evening (socialize and explore the city), night (wind down/sleep).
+For example morning (personal development), afternoon (client coaching and writing), evening (socialize and explore the city), night (wind down/sleep).

 Other than that, I have a lot of flexibility.
 One of the most significant motivators for working for myself was having the freedom to spend time doing what I love and not be restricted by a traditional 9-to-5 schedule.